openshift/assisted-service/docs/hive-integration/baremetal-agent-controller.md

 Local Baremetal Operator (optional)
 ==

+**NOTE**

+This section is completely optional.
+If you don't need to run your own clone of the [baremetal-operator][bmo], just ignore it and proceed to the next step.

+---

 The [baremetal-operator][bmo] will define the BareMetalHost custom resource required by the agent based install process.
 Setting the `BAREMETAL_OPERATOR_LOCAL_IMAGE` should build and run the BMO already.
 However, it's recommended to run the [local-bmo][local-bmo] script to facilitate the